Grazing Charts are an Essential Planning Tool For any Grazing Business

 Let’s get a few things straight

-- using a grazing chart does not mean you graze in any particular way.
-It will, however, tend to result in greater awareness of and consideration for allowing recovery into your thinking, among many benefits.
+- Using a grazing chart does not mean you graze in any particular way.
+However, it tends to result in greater consideration and awareness for allowing recovery into your thinking.
+Among many other benefits.

-- whether you graze in a set stocking pattern for some or all animals or vice versa with short duration high impact rotational grazing, any anything in between, it can be recorded in a grazing chart because the style does not affect the data record being kept.
-It will presumably have different impact in the paddock, but that is the point… having yield records for these differences actually makes it easy to compare actual yield within and between paddocks over time to discern these differences and impact on production.
+- Whether you graze in a set stocking pattern for some or all animals or visa versa with short duration high impact rotational grazing.
+A grazing chart can keep record because the style does not affect the data record being kept.
+It will presumably have different impact in the paddock, but that is the point.
+Having yield records for these differences makes it easy to compare actual yield within and between paddocks.
+Discerning these differences and impact on production over time.

 Our goal is to:

-- Make better decisions… about how much to graze, how long is enough recovery, how many stock, when to pass through lightly versus increase graze density, which paddock sequence to follow;
+- Make better decisions.
+About how much to graze, how long is enough recovery, how many stock.
+Also, when to pass through lightly versus increase graze density, which paddock sequence to follow;

-- Balance supply and demand not just today with one Mob but making sure I have enough feed for all animals for the next 100-150+ days, because I can ‘see’ who is getting what, across the farm, and over months into the future;
+- Balance supply and demand not just today with one Mob but making sure I have enough feed for all animals for the next 100-150+ days.
+As I can ‘see’ who is getting what, across the farm, and over months into the future;

 - Learn and optimise pasture recovery periods and graze density

-- Keep it practical and manageable for the people doing the doing and recording it so everyone is happy with the result.
+- Keep it practical and manageable for the people doing the doing.
+While also recording it so everyone is happy with the result.
 Not everyone gets the same kick out of doing a move on Sunday afternoons!

 Reading up on the RCS 6 Regenerative Grazing Principles is highly recommended as a reference for grazing principles.